SteeltoeOSS/Documentation/docs/docs/v4/management/springbootadmin.md

     ```

     > [!NOTE]
-    > If you want your app to listen on a different port number, replace `5258` in both files above with the desired port.
+    > If you want your app to listen on a different port number, replace `5258` with the desired port.

 - In `Program.cs`: